 Best Balm: Body Glide For Her Anti Chafe & Moisturizing Balm

-This vitamin-packed stick provides a protective barrier on top of your skin that'll keep chafing away on the hottest of days.
-Its vegan formula is free of petroleum and mineral oils, so it's safe enough for those with sensitive skin.
+This vitamin-packed stick promises to provide a protective barrier on top of your skin that'll keep chafing away on the hottest of days.
+Its vegan formula is free of petroleum and mineral oils, so it should be safe enough for those with sensitive skin.

 Best Stick: Josie Maran Argan Oil Moisturizing Stick

 Argan oil is known for its super-soothing benefits.
-This multipurpose balm will calm irritated, chafed spots with a quick lather.
+This multipurpose balm promises to calm irritated, chafed spots with a quick lather.
 Plus, you can use this balm for a bunch of other things like dry cuticles and chapped lips.

 Best Ointment: Aquaphor Healing Ointment

-This drugstore ointment soothes and restores irritated skin by locking in moisture.
+This drugstore ointment is designed to sooth and restore irritated skin by locking in moisture.
 And while it works wonders on chafed thighs, it can also be used to heal everything from dry lips to cracked heels.
-No wonder it's a favorite among dermatologists, Dr. Ofodile included.
+No wonder it's a favorite among dermatologists, Ofodile included.

 Best Spray: Sweatwellth Friction Free Workout Anti-Chafing Spray

 Doesn't solving all your chafing problems with a quick spritz sound enticing?
 This fast-absorbing spray is like magic in a bottle.
-Whether you're a workout fanatic or not, spray this in between your thighs and let the moisture of the hyaluronic acid spread a barrier on your skin against chafed patches.
+Whether you're a workout fanatic or not, spray this in between your thighs and let the moisture of the hyaluronic acid go to work against chafed patches.